imarc/handbook/backend.markdown

 Use the IP range `192.0.2.0/24` for all example IP addresses, per [RFC 3330](http://www.faqs.org/rfcs/rfc3330.html).
 If you just need a single IP address use `192.0.2.1`

-## Tips

-### Dates

-Don’t format human-presentable dates with leading zeros.
-Use `May 4, 2010` instead of `May 04, 2010`.

-### Boolean Returns

-In simple conditional statements, return the conditional check instead of a boolean.

-	// Yes
-	return ($foo == 'bar');

-	// No
-	if ($foo == 'bar') {
-		return TRUE;
-	}
-	return FALSE;

-	// No
-	return ($foo == 'bar') ?
-TRUE : FALSE;

-### Commerce Processing

-When processing a commerce transaction, pay special attention to the order of execution and how errors are handled.

- 1. Form Validation – validate required fields
- 2. Payment Gateway – process credit card at AuthorizeNet or similar
- 3. Local Logic – update record(s) or do whatever needs to be done
- 4. Store Local Transaction – create the customer receipt and store a copy in the database.
-Typically administrators can view this log of commerce activity.
- 5. Customer Receipt – email receipt to customer
- 6. Admin Notification – email notification to administrator

-When an error occurs in steps #1 or #2, the error message should be displayed to the users.

-The remaining steps should be wrapped in individual `try/catch` blocks so an error in step #3 doesn't prevent trying step #4.

-Never store or email full credit card information.